Malaysia ex-PM’s wife pleads not guilty to money laundering

 Najib set up the 1MDB fund when he took power in 2009, but it accumulated billions in debts and is being investigated in the U.S. and several other countries.
 U.S. investigators say Najib’s associates stole and laundered $4.5 billion from the fund from 2009 to 2014, some of which landed in Najib’s bank account.
 They say $27.3 million was used to buy a rare diamond necklace for Rosmah.

-Public anger over the scandal eventually led to the ouster of Najib’s long-ruling coalition in May 9 elections that ushered in the first change of power since Malaysia’s independence from Britain in 1957.
+The May 9 election outcome ushered in the first change of power since Malaysia’s independence from Britain in 1957.

-New Prime Minister Mahathir Mohamad reopened investigations into 1MDB that were suppressed under Najib’s rule and banned the couple from leaving the country.
+Mahathir reopened investigations into 1MDB that were suppressed under Najib’s rule and banned the couple from leaving the country.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.